 - Signage encouraging hand washing is posted at the entrance to all SPIN SOCIETY studios.

 - All SPIN SOCIETY studios have adequate handwashing facilities on site for all employees and customers;

 - Our Studio Managers have created a daily deep cleaning schedule that ensures we take all steps necessary in preventing a COVID-19 outbreak at our studios.
 Top-grade institutional disinfectants are used in combination with electro-static sprayers to cover all surfaces with microparticles known to kill pathogens in the air and any surface contacted;

 - All high-touch surfaces, bikes and weights are disinfected multiple times daily.
 We also ask our community to do their part and help us sanitize the bikes and weights using the sanitizing wipes provided after every ride;

-- Cycling shoes are disinfected and rotated, as always;
+- Cycling shoes and headphones are disinfected and rotated, as always;

 - Showers will remain off-limits for the time being to avoid contamination in enclosed spaces and to prevent riders from being present when the next ride begins.
 The changeroom capacity will be limited to 3 riders at a time to ensure proper physical distancing.